milvus-io/milvus/docs/design_docs/proxy.md

 concurrently.

-In order to facilitate the channelsTimeTicker component to obtain the synchronization point information corresponding to all DmChannels, the taskScheduer needs to maintain a copy of the time statistics of the physical channels of all currently unexecuted and executing tasks in the DmQueue.
+In order to facilitate the channelsTimeTicker component to obtain the synchronization point information corresponding to all DmChannels, the taskScheduler needs to maintain a copy of the time statistics of the physical channels of all currently unexecuted and executing tasks in the DmQueue.
 The member pChanSatisticsInfos is a map containing the mapping from pChan to pChanStatInfo pointers.
 Among them, pChan is an alias of string, and pChanStatInfo is a custom structure, defined as
 follows: